 The term 'property' refers to the land on which the production area is located and typically includes the facility manager's home or other accommodation and may include other farm land used for livestock or cultivation or waste disposal.
+The introduction of any eggs from external properties must also be treated as a biosecurity risk.
 The boundary of the production area and the boundary of the property may be the same, but this is not desirable as it may allow construction of an adjacent poultry farm.